4th Annual WAV Luncheon

 Mission: To engage professional women through philanthropy, networking, service and fellowship for a common goal of ending domestic violence.

-Purpose: The purpose of Women against Violence (WAV.) is to assist Samaritan House in educating the community about the resources and services offered through Samaritan House.
-WAV will function as a fundraising and volunteer service groups.
+Purpose: The purpose of Women against Violence (WAV) is to assist Samaritan House in educating the community about the resources and services offered through Samaritan House.
+WAV functions as a fundraising and volunteer service group.

 - Encourage women to support Samaritan House through philanthropy.

 - Inspire women to serve as leaders in the community acting as a voice for Samaritan House.

 - Start a movement that challenges domestic violence stereotypes and increases public awareness.

 - Mentor young women professionals to engage and give through acts of service.